If you compare the popularity of keto and Atkins diet, a keto diet is way more popular and steadily rising.

 Here we will discuss the differences between Atkins vs. Keto.

 The Atkins Diet

 The Atkins Diet is often known as a high protein high-fat diet.
-You basically eat as much protein and fat as you want while avoiding high-carb foods.
+You basically eat as much protein, fat, and vegetables as you want while avoiding high-carb foods.

 It works for many people for the main reason of keeping people full for longer.
 The Atkins diet consists of 4 different phases including:

 Induction proceeds for 2 weeks.
 Its beginning period is where rapid weight loss happens and is mostly water weight.
 You drastically limit carbs to help get you into ketosis as quick as possible.

 The second phase is the balancing phase, and it’s all about finding the correct amount of carbs to eat while still losing weight.
 There are plenty of options when reintroducing carbs with snack bars and meal replacement drinks.

 Eating More Carbs